heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 ***These are done informally at KHG at this point.
 Just reach out to [Jack](mailto:jack.heseltine@gmail.com) now, +43 664 965 3008!
 We are doing this fast**, no paper application required.
 A resume if you have it would be nice, or reference projects, IF you have those, that is all: but this can be an entry to ML/scientific projects for you, to be sure.*

-Your incentive is 2600 EUR cumulatively and 3 ECTS, which is also nice.
+Your incentive is 2600 EUR cumulatively and 3 ECTS (associated course: [Update Social: Building Future Communities](https://www.jku.at/lit-open-innovation-center/open-innovation-in-science/lehre-und-weiterbildung/updatesocial/)), which is also nice.
 You will need to invest the time.
-You will also have some extra lectures and events, but likely also extras like coffee and snacks and a fancy evening event sometime in June/July.
+You will also have some extra lectures and events, but likely also extras like coffee and snacks and a fancy evening event sometime in June.

 There is an official [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) (DE) by the way, if you need that for reference.
 Fellowship distribution is happening informally and fast, but the project is serious (enough).